Ivan Putrov: Biography

 In 2004-2005 he danced in Cinderella, La Fille mal gardée (Colas), Rhapsody, Symphonic Variations and Symphony in C. In March 2005 he came on stage from the audience to dance the solos in Rhapsody after Carlos Acosta suffered a twisted ankle.
 In 2006 Putrov himself suffered an injury in an onstage fall, which led to a lengthy leave from dancing.
 He returned to the stage without apparent lasting effects, and received notices for roles such as Prince Siegfried in Swan Lake and Lensky in John Cranko's Onegin, for which The Guardian praised his "captivating blitheness."
 He danced Beliaev alongside Alexandra Ansanelli's Natalia Petrovna in A Month in the Country in her final appearances before retirement, in New York and Havana, and gave his own last performance with the Royal Ballet in May 2010 as the Prince in Ashton's Cinderella.

 He created the role of Karl in The Most Incredible Thing at Sadler's Wells Theatre in 2011, and was also credited in the early development of the work.
 In 2012 Putrov choreographed his first major creation for the stage entitled Ithaca, using La Péri by Paul Dukas.

 Putrov has appeared with national ballet companies in Hungary, Lithuania and Ukraine, and appeared at the Vienna Staatsoper.
+In 2017 he listed as mentors his mother, Irek Mukhamedov and German Zamuel of the Royal Ballet School.

 Since leaving the Royal Ballet, Putrov has planned the 'Men in Motion' ballet programmes, which were originally mounted in London and have since toured to Warsaw, Moscow, Łodz and Milan.
 A 10th-anniversary programme of 'Men in Motion' was produced by Putrov at the London Coliseum in November 2022; Putrov danced Ashton's Dance of the Blessed Spirits.
 In January 2014 he closed an edition of the BBC2 current affairs programme Newsnight by dancing a solo to a song by Johnny Cash from Affi by Marco Goecke.
 In 2019 Putrov produced a programme 'Against the Stream' designed as "a tribute to remarkable choreographers who changed the ecology of dance beyond recognition"; he also danced in the Ashton and Macmillan works performed.
+He was one of the main drivers behind the first performance in Ukraine, by the National Opera of Ukraine, of the Ashton version of La fille mal gardee in June 2025.

 He has danced the roles of the swan and the prince in the Matthew Bourne version of Swan Lake.

-On film and DVD, Putrov has featured in The Nutcracker (The Nutcracker/Hans-Peter) and as a lead dancer in Scènes de ballet (Ashton) and danced Le Spectre de la Rose in the 2006 BBC film Riot at the Rite.
+On film and DVD, Putrov has featured in The Nutcracker (The Nutcracker/Hans-Peter) and as a lead dancer in Scènes de ballet (Ashton) and danced Le Spectre de la rose in the 2006 BBC film Riot at the Rite.